 We now briefly describe how we incorporate financial market imperfections into our model, primarily based on Bernanke, Gertler, and Gilchrist (1999).
 The model assumes asymmetric information between borrowers (entrepreneurs) and lenders.
 We assume the lenders pay nonzero costs to audit the borrower's ability to repay the funds lent.15 The key implication of financial market imperfections is that the premium on external funds (the difference between the cost of funds raised externally and the opportunity cost of internal funds) depends inversely on the net worth of borrowers, where R^{K} is the rate of return on borrowers' capital and R is the rate of return on risk-free assets.
-As the expected rate of return on capital is equal to the cost of external funds in equilibrium, the left-hand side of (5) represents the external finance premium (the ratio of the cost of external funds and the opportunity cost of internal funds).
-N is the net worth of borrowers and K is the capital stock (assets of borrowers in the model).
-Accordingly, N/K on the right-hand side of (5) represents the ratio of net worth to total assets of borrowers (the inverse of leverage).
-Equation (5) indicates that the external finance premium falls when the balance sheet conditions of borrowers improve.
-We note that an optimal contract between borrowers and lenders could underpin Equation (5).
+As the expected rate of return on capital is equal to the cost of external funds in equilibrium, the left-hand side of (5) represents the external finance premium distortions arising from the market power of firms in setting prices as well as financial market imperfections.
+In the presence of financial market imperfections, the gap is not constant and varies in response to shocks.

-$$\frac{E\left[R^{K}\right]}{R} = s\left(\frac{N}{K}\right), \ s'(\cdot) < 0$$ (5)
+$$\frac{E[R^K]}{R} = s\left(\frac{N}{K}\right), \quad s'(\cdot) < 0, \tag{5}$$